GeoAi-nl/PowerBI-MapViewer/README.md

 - Select data using either the map or in other visuals in your report  ➡️ [show me](#feature-select)
 - Zoom to your selected data ➡️ [show me](#feature-zoom-selection)
 - Filter the points using a slicer ➡️ [show me](#feature-filter)
-- Style the points by choosing fill colour, stroke colour, and size ➡️ [show me](#feature-style-points)
+- Style the points by choosing fill colour and opacity, stroke colour, and size ➡️ [show me](#feature-style-points)
-- Choose from a range of basemaps ➡️ [show me](#feature-basemap)
+- Choose from a range of basemaps to suit your map style ➡️ [show me](#feature-basemap)
 - Add up to 4 WM(T)S (Web Mapping (Tile) Service) layers ➡️ [show me](#feature-wms)
 - Save your favourite WM(T)S endpoints ➡️ [show me](#feature-favourite-endpoints)
 - View the Legend and Abstract of WMS layers ➡️ [show me](#feature-legend-abstract)